 Ed was a United States Navy veteran during World War II and a former police officer.
 Ed and Lorraine married while he was on survivor's leave from the Navy after his ship sank.
 They had one child and four grandchildren.

-Ed became a self taught demonologist, which he was self taught and he coined the term.
+Ed became a self taught demonologist, he coined the term.
 Lorraine was clairvoyant and a light trance medium.
 When Ed and Lorraine started their journey with the paranormal, he would learn about a house that was said to haunted sit out in the middle of the road and paint (or draw) the house with ghost coming out of it.
 He would send Lorraine, who was very charming, up to the door with the painting or drawing, she would gift them the sketch telling the home owners how Ed liked drawing haunted homes and that's how they would gain access to the home.
 They would bring other clairvoyant people to the houses or sites.

 In 1952, the Warrens founded the New England Society for Psychic Research, the oldest ghost hunting group in New England.
 They also opened their occult museum.
 In 1965 they changed up their mission from investigation only to also crossing the spirits on.
 When they did these things they would get their expenses covered or comped.
 They even were able to prove in the court of law that a house was haunted.